os-cillation/easyfpga-sdk-java/wiki/cores/uart.md

 void transmit(String str)
 ```

 The methods are able to transmit a single integer (0 ..
 255) or a string.
-Since they require more than 8 bits, Unicode characters will be trancated.
+Since they require more than 8 bits, Unicode characters will be truncated.
 When using a word length smaller than 8, the most significant bits will be truncated.

 ### Receiving
 Reception of data that have been stored in the UARTs receive buffer involves the following methods: